shrikantnagori/shrikantnagori.github.io/_posts/2021-07-24-The-futility-vs-fertility-debate.md

 Resolving arguments is one of the only things humans has over the rest of the animal kingdom.
 Animals most often resort to threat of violence and violence itself to find win.
 Humans debate.
 The key idea of debate is to understand the perspective of the other and broaden your understanding on the subject.
-You may be arguing about bringing inner peace and two individuals can have extremely different opinions on it, starting from the definition , understanding of the problem space to what a good the same approach execution will look like or milestones in that journey.
+You may be arguing about bringing inner peace and two individuals can have extremely different opinions on it.
+Starting from the definition , understanding of the problem space to
+milestones in that journey.

 There is no denying debates are necessary in our world.
 That's how democracies, businesses and socities function.
 The question that I am trying to understand today is when a debate moves from fertile territory to futile.
 As humans, an argument can stretch outside utility and provide nothing but angst.
-Instead of arguing the fertile, I want to debate the futile today.
 Some common symptomps of a futile discussion are

 1\ Lack of data points: Anything being generalized from a 1-2 sample points to millions is not relevant.
 Generalizing is fine, when the data being extrapolated is from 10k to 100k , from population in Kerala to population in Tamil Nadu.
 As you increase the distance between the data points, difference in evolution, changes how society